About the MCH Measures Compendium and Measure Set Profiles

 Are these measures nationally endorsed?

-that a measure has been examined in a formal way by an organization containing measurement experts, and judged to be of high quality.
-However, this process can take a great deal of time and resources, and is usually not covered
+a measure has been examined in a formal way by an organization containing measurement experts, and judged to be of high quality.
+However, this process can take a great deal of time and resources, and is usually not covered by grant funding.

 What are the advantages to using these measures?

-actively used to collect and report on data for a variety of purposes.
-Using these measures provides the benefit of improving the harmonization of a core set of measures across MCH agencies and programs and gives easy access to
+used to collect and report on data for a variety of purposes.
+Using these measures provides the benefit of improving the harmonization of a core set of measures across MCH agencies and programs and gives easy access to information and

 Technical Definitions in the MCH Measurement Portal